-Mr Teixeira
+Mr Lloyd

-Mr T is in charge as Housemaster of South House and lives on site with his wife and his children, Molly and Rafael.
-He is pretty chilled and is always helpful when it comes to Science or rugby.
+Mr Lloyd is in charge as Housemaster of South House and lives on site with his wife and his daughter, Ottilie.
+He is pretty chilled and is always helpful when it comes to English or football.

-Mr Escribano - Sanchez
+Mr Sanchez

 Mr Sanchez is the East Wing Housemaster.
 He is a fantastic Head of West House, Spanish and PE teacher and always tries to do what he can for us as a Housemaster.
+He lives with his wife and his son, Bruno.
 He needs his sleep so don't make noise above his house!